 I’ve consciously not picked one creek as a favorite.
 Each of the creeks in our watershed and neighboring watersheds are individual friends that I’ve been getting to know over the years.
 Look closely and you’ll see that they have personalities.
 I’ve made an effort to visit each of the creeks on a regular basis and see what their mood is at the time.
 Sometimes they are jubilant in a summer downpour, which is often in contrast to their contemplativeness after a winter snow.
 I’ve seen them dance in the sunshine and wither in the heat of summer.
 Our creeks are alive and diverse and dynamic.
 I love to see how they change over time.

 We are pleased to announce that Deb Pastor came on board as Development and Communications Manager for Prescott Creeks.
 You may remember Deb from the Granite Creek Cleanup in 2019.
 She did such a great job for Prescott Creeks that we’ve brought her on in a full-time capacity to help generate additional support for all the mission-related work of the organization.
 She’ll be working with the community to connect available resources with needs identified by the Prescott Creeks Board and Staff.

-Volunteers are a key piece of achieving healthy watersheds and clean waters.
+Volunteers are a critical element to achieving healthy watersheds and clean waters.
 We couldn’t do it without them.
-Bios coming soon!